 Gynecomastia Surgery

 Most men desire a firm and contoured upper body.
 However, man boobs can pose a challenge when trying to strengthen the pecs and chest.
-This excess glandular tissue in the breast is known as gynecomastia and is often resistant to diet and exercise.
+This excess glandular tissue in the pecs is known as gynecomastia and is often resistant to diet and exercise.
 Men with this condition tend to be embarrassed by their physical appearance or reluctant to remove their clothing in public.
 It may also bring feelings of shame and avoidance of intimacy.
 In the event that this tissue does not go away on its own, the first step is determining the cause of its development.
 For this reason, more men in Chicago are seeking a surgical solution for gynecomastia.
 Since opening his first practice, Dr. Steinbrech and his team at Male Plastic Surgery have become experts in scarless gynecomastia treatment for men.

 It’s important to note that most cases of gynecomastia cannot be prevented.
 It is often a result of a natural hormone imbalance.
-However, adult males can avoid taking certain medications, drugs, or lifestyle factors that may increase their chances of developing enlarged breasts.
+However, adult males can avoid taking certain medications, drugs, or lifestyle factors that may increase their chances of developing enlarged pecs.

 The most common option for surgical breast reduction is liposuction.
 Prior to gynecomastia surgery, it is advised that patients stop taking all medications that could increase the risk of bleeding.
 Liposuction for gynecomastia can be performed under general or local anesthesia.
 The entire procedure can be completed in two hours.
 The surgeon will first administer the anesthesia.
 Then, a number of small incisions are made in the chest area.
 A cannula is used in a back and forth motion to loosen the excess tissue, which is then removed from the body by vacuum suction.
 This procedure is the least invasive way of getting rid of gynecomastia.